 - With a record of 476 fish species, Greece supports aquaculture and thus tends to have a fostering fish industry.

-Benefits of Setting Up a Company in Greece
+Benefits of Starting a Business in Greece

 - Greece offers high-quality logistics and communication infrastructure

 - It has a highly educated, skilled and talented workforce